Module index component in internal compressed representation

 (Found by John Abbott while tackling a huge computation with small exponents)

-#1 Updated by Anna Maria Bigatti about 3 years ago
+#1 Updated by Anna Maria Bigatti over 3 years ago

 I think 10000 can be replaced by